davebracken/PKA-Marker/README.md

 <pre>
 options:
-  -h, --help                             show this help message and exit --data-store-id DATA_STORE_ID          Data store ID to use for lab ID. (default: None) --log-file LOG_FILE                    Path to log file.
-This enables the verbose option. (default: None) --no-console                           Disable console output. (default: False) --no-csv                               Send results to the console, not CSV. (default: False) --no-lab-id                            Do not include the Lab ID. (default: False) --output-file OUTPUT_FILE              Path to output CSV file. (default: None) --pka-dir PKA_DIR                      Path to directory containing PKA files to process. (default: None) --pka-file PKA_FILE                    Path to a single PKA file to process. (default: None) --score-rounding-dp SCORE_ROUNDING_DP  Number of decimal places to round the lab score. (default: 1) --test-connection                      Test connection to Packet Tracer without marking PKAs. (default: False) --verbose, -v                          Enable verbose logging. (default: False) --version, -V                          Show program version.
+  -h, --help                             show this help message and exit --data-store-id DATA_STORE_ID          Data store ID to use for lab ID.
+  --guest-file GUEST_FILE                Guest filename.
+  --log-file LOG_FILE                    Path to the debug log file.
+This enables the verbose option.
+  --no-console                           Disable console output.
+  --no-csv                               Send results to the console, not CSV.
+  --no-guest-file                        Do not use the guest file.
+Save Guest scores to results CSV file.
+  --no-lab-id                            Do not include the Lab ID.
+  --pka-dir PKA_DIR                      Path to directory containing PKA files to process.
+  --pka-file PKA_FILE                    Path to a single PKA file to process.
+  --results-file RESULTS_FILE            Results CSV filename.
+  --score-rounding-dp SCORE_ROUNDING_DP  Number of decimal places to round the lab score.
+  --test-connection                      Test connection to Packet Tracer without marking PKAs.
+  --use-default-results-file             Use the PKA directory name as the name of the results CSV file.
+  --verbose, -v                          Enable verbose logging.
+  --version, -V                          Show program version.
 </pre>